 Meet Our Students

-Students at Carroll are offered a very personalized experience; tailoring their academic program to their skills, interests, and the fields that they would like to grow in.
+Students at Carroll are offered a very personalized experience; tailoring their academic program to their skills, interests, and the fields they want to grow in.
 Carroll students are encouraged to expand their current skill set beyond what they already are comfortable in; actors trying technical aspects, technicians designing, it's your choice when you come to Carroll.
 Four of our students are featured below.
 All of them are invested in more than one department and are very busy people.

-Warren is a sophomore from Moscow Idaho.
-After graduating from Moscow High school where he was head of auditorium tech and video yearbook, he came to Carroll college where he quickly became involved with the Flex Theatre.
+Warren is a senior from Moscow, Idaho.
+After graduating from Moscow High School where he was head of auditorium tech and video yearbook, he came to Carroll college where he quickly became involved with the Flex Theatre.

 My experience in Laramie was that I was excited to see people's reaction to it, it certainly was really refreshing seeing people react the way they did.